From differential equation solvers to accelerated first-order methods for convex optimization: Introduction

-and consider numerical solvers for \eqref{eq:yGy-intro}.
-Briefly speaking, our main idea is to seek such system \eqref{eq:yGy-intro} with some transformation $G$ that reduces the condition number from $O(L/\mu)$ to $O(\sqrt{L/\mu})$, and accelerated gradient methods may be constructed from $A$-stable methods for solving \eqref{eq:yGy-intro} with a significant larger step size and consequently improve the contraction rate from $O((1-\mu/L)^k)$ to $O((1-\sqrt{\mu/L})^k)$.
+Briefly speaking, our main idea is to seek such a system~\eqref{eq:yGy-intro} with some asymmetric block matrix $G$ that transforms the spectrum of $A$ from the real line to the complex plane and reduces the condition number from $\kappa(A) = L/\mu$ to $\kappa(G) = O(\sqrt{L/\mu})$.
+Afterwards, accelerated gradient methods may be constructed from $A$-stable methods for solving~\eqref{eq:yGy-intro} with a significant larger step size and consequently improve the contraction rate from $O((1-\mu/L)^k)$ to $O((1-\sqrt{\mu/L})^k)$.
 Furthermore, to handle the convex case $\mu=0$, we combine the transformation $G$ with suitable time scaling technique; for more details, we refer to Section \ref{sec:stab}.